AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-35-Adversial-Examples.md

 ## Why It Matters
 From an attacker's side, adversarial examples can be used to bypass AI-powered security systems entirely — fooling malware classifiers into thinking malicious code is benign, evading facial recognition access control, or causing content moderation systems to miss policy-violating content that's been adversarially modified.

+From a defender's side, this remains one of the most fundamentally difficult problems in AI safety because it's tied to how neural networks function at a mathematical level, not just a training data quality issue.
+Defenses include adversarial training (deliberately training models on adversarial examples to improve robustness), input preprocessing and randomization, ensemble methods using multiple models that would need to be fooled simultaneously, and certified defenses that provide mathematical guarantees against perturbations within a certain bound — though no defense currently provides complete protection against all possible attacks.